sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 ## Save My Config on GitHub

-- The above is my first version of `init.vim`, continuous updating is on the GitHub:
+- The above is my first version of `init.vim`, continuous updating is on GitHub:

 {% embed url="https://github.com/sheldonldev/nvim_config" caption="My Neovim Config on GitHub" %}